 The solution to this problem is so easy and yet rarely utilized.
 Simply limit the number of items on each webpage.
 The key to mobile design is simplicity.

 This strategy not only makes your content more ideal for skimming (which is how most people absorb online information), but also gives a refreshing, clean look to your web design overall.

 Test Your Mobile-Friendly Website on Your Phone

 This point cannot be emphasized enough.
 How else will you know how your web design plays out on a smaller screen without testing it yourself?
-Bear in mind that different phones also come in different sizes and so it’s important to check your web design on multiple mobile layouts.
+Bear in mind that phones and tablets come in a variety of sizes, so it’s important to check your web design on multiple mobile layouts.

 For more ideas on how to get the most out of your web design—both on computers and mobile devices—check out these master nonprofit websites from Double the Donation for examples on how to execute both in style.

-Takeaway: Mobile design is something organizations can’t overlook.
+Takeaway: Mobile design is something organizations can't afford to overlook.
 With more and more people using their phones to browse the internet, it’s paramount that nonprofits make the user experience enjoyable for everyone.